kellianoy/node-nikita/packages/core/src/actions/execute/index.coffee.md

 ## Exit codes

-The properties "code" and "code_skipped" are important to determine whether an action failed or succeed with or without modifications.
-An action is expected to execute successfully with modifications if the exit code match one of the value in "code", by default "0".
-Otherwise, it is considered to have failed and an error is passed to the user callback.
-The "code_skipped" option is used to define one or more exit codes that are considered successfull but without creating any modifications.
+The properties `code` and `code_skipped` are important to determine whether an action failed or succeed with or without modifications.
+An action is expected to execute successfully with modifications if the exit code match one of the value in `code`, by default `0`.
+Otherwise, it is considered to have failed and an error is thrown.
+The `code_skipped` property is used to define one or more exit codes that are considered successfull but without creating any modifications.